-How to Avoid Telling Writing in Fiction
+Ten Tips to Help You Avoid Telling Writing

 Creative writing teachers love to dole out wisdom or advice about fiction writing, as if they’re part of some esoteric order that guarantees enlightenment to all who memorize their pearls of wisdom.
 One of the most often quoted axioms is: “Show, don’t tell.”
 The idea is to keep students from explaining the story, that is, to stop them from using telling writing and get them to use showing writing instead.
 Creative writing students have heard this phrase so many times it has essentially lost all meaning.
 In fact, it has become such an entrenched part of learning how to write that we seem incapable of recognizing the statement fails to fulfill its own standards.
 “Show, don’t tell”?
 Pfft… Have you ever read a more telling sentence in your life?
 Never one to be content with the status quo, I have compiled ten tips that actually describe how to avoid telling writing.